phcompeau/biological_modeling_course/_pages/coronavirus/conclusion_part_2_draft.md

 This is a great deal of ground to have covered, but if we would like to present an ultimate moral to this chapter, it is that biology is an extremely complex subject.
 The structure prediction problem is decades old and still not fully solved, and computational approaches for studying protein structure and dynamics are sophisticated.
 But there is just as much that we have left undiscussed.
 What happens after the spike protein binds to ACE2?
 How does the virus enter the cell?
 How does it replicate itself?
 How does it fight our immune systems, and how can we design a vaccine to fight back?
 We would need far more time than we have here to treat all of these topics, but if you are interested in an online course covering some of them, then check out the free online course *<a href="https://sites.google.com/view/sarswars/home" target="_blank">SARS Wars: A New Hope</a>* by our colleague <a href="https://www.cs.cmu.edu/~cjl/" target="_blank">Christopher James Langmead</a>.

-Thus concludes the third module of this course.
-In the course's final module, we will turn our attention to a very different type of problem.
-To fight a virus like SARS, your body employs a cavalry of white blood cells.
-Maintaining healthy levels of these cells is vital to a strong immune system, and blood reports run counts of these cells to ensure they are within normal ranges.
-Can we teach a computer to run this analysis automatically?

-We hope you will join us to find out!

 ### Mutations and the emergence of new strains

 One of the main characteristics of life is the ability to reproduce.
 Of course, this includes the replication of genetic material, whether it be DNA or RNA.
 However, the replication process is not completely error-proof and can the biological machinery can make mistakes.
 These changes in the genetic material are called mutations and are the driving force in evolution.
 These mutations are often harmful to the organism or can have little to no effect.
 On rare occasions, the mutations can enhance the organism and allow it to outcompete members of the same species and pass down the positive mutation to its offsprings.
 As time passes, more and more members of the species will have accumulated mutations and may eventually be considered a new species or variant of the species depending on how much the genetic material has changed.
 Although scientists are still debating over whether viruses are alive, they are still involved in genetic replication, albiet hijacking the host's biological machinery.
 Nonetheless, the constant replication of viruses often lead to mutations and creation of new strains or variants of the virus.
 Why else do we need annual flu shots?